 Charles Gilliam, Owner

 The building that houses Okra’s was built in 1903 from handmade bricks that were crafted and laid by local brick-mason Donation Libeau.
 When a 1905 fire destroyed much of Old Town Manassas, Libeau and nearby locals, put up a manual fight to save the structure.
 The building survived through these efforts and stands proudly as a landmark in Old Town.

 In October 2005, Gilliam decided that the restaurant needed a new look and a major reconstruction took place.
 The result is Okra’s as it’s known today with lively paintings, a fun interior and Nawlins feel.
 Shortly after the reconstruction, Foundation was opened on the opposite side of Okra’s.
 Foundation served an upscale, city cuisine and offered nightly seatings and a fabulous Sunday brunch.
 While it also developed a loyal fan base, Foundation was a contrast to the unique, casual dining experience of its counterpart.
 With Okra’s growing lunch and dinner crowds, Foundation was closed in 2009 to allow more room for Okra’s expanding clientele and special events.

 The Okra’s menu is redone seasonally to offer only the best and freshest ingredients prepared by a highly trained staff that has included Gilliam himself.
-He served as Executive Chef at Okra’s for the first 8 years and has worked with some of the most famous names of creole cuisine including Paul Prudhomme, Emeril Lagasse and Jamie Shannon.
-Gilliam has been a guest chef at Commander’s Palace in New Orleans and has staffed his restaurant with only the most highly skilled and imaginative talent to offer the finest creole dishes.
+He served as Executive Chef at Okra’s for the first 8 years and has worked with some of the most famous names in Creole cuisine including Paul Prudhomme, Emeril Lagasse and Jamie Shannon.
+Gilliam has been a guest chef at Commander’s Palace in New Orleans and has staffed his restaurant with only the most highly skilled and imaginative talent to offer the finest Cajun and Creole dishes.
 Most recently Gilliam worked with Carla Hall who cooked for an intimate group at Okra’s.